Operation Barbarossa: Northern Finland

-On 29 June Germany launched its effort to capture Murmansk in a pincer attack.
+On 29 June, Germany launched its effort to capture Murmansk in a pincer attack.
 The northern pincer, conducted by Mountain Corps Norway, approached Murmansk directly by crossing the border at Petsamo.
 However, in mid-July after securing the neck of the Rybachy Peninsula and advancing to the Litsa River the German advance was stopped by heavy resistance from the Soviet 14th Army.
 Renewed attacks led to nothing, and this front became a stalemate for the remainder of Barbarossa.

 The second pincer attack began on 1 July with the German XXXVI Corps and Finnish III Corps slated to recapture the Salla region for Finland and then proceed eastwards to cut the Murmansk railway near Kandalaksha.
 The German units had great difficulty dealing with the Arctic conditions.
 After heavy fighting, Salla was taken on 8 July.
 To keep the momentum the German-Finnish forces advanced eastwards until they were stopped at the town of Kayraly by Soviet resistance.
 Further south the Finnish III Corps made an independent effort to reach the Murmansk railway through the Arctic terrain.
 Facing only one division of the Soviet 7th Army it was able to make rapid headway.
 On 7 August it captured Kestenga while reaching the outskirts of Ukhta.
 Large Red Army reinforcements then prevented further gains on both fronts, and the German-Finnish force had to go onto the defensive.

 Karelia

 The Finnish plan in the south in Karelia was to advance as swiftly as possible to Lake Ladoga, cutting the Soviet forces in half.
-Then the Finnish territories east of Lake Ladoga were to be recaptured before the advance along the Karelian Isthmus, including the recapture of Viipuri, commenced.
+Then the Finnish territories west of Lake Ladoga were to be recaptured before the advance along the Karelian Isthmus, including the recapture of Viipuri, commenced.
 The Finnish attack was launched on 10 July.
 The Army of Karelia held a numerical advantage versus the Soviet defenders of the 7th Army and 23rd Army, so it could advance swiftly.
 The important road junction at Loimola was captured on 14 July.
 By 16 July, the first Finnish units reached Lake Ladoga at Koirinoja, achieving the goal of splitting the Soviet forces.
 During the rest of July, the Army of Karelia advanced further southeast into Karelia, coming to a halt at the former Finnish-Soviet border at Mansila.

 With the Soviet forces cut in half, the attack on the Karelian Isthmus could commence.
 The Finnish army attempted to encircle large Soviet formations at Sortavala and Hiitola by advancing to the western shores of Lake Ladoga.
 By mid-August the encirclement had succeeded and both towns were taken, but many Soviet formations were able to evacuate by sea.
 Further west, the attack on Viipuri was launched.
 With Soviet resistance breaking down, the Finns were able to encircle Viipuri by advancing to the Vuoksi River.
 The city itself was taken on 29 August, along with a broad advance on the rest of the Karelian Isthmus.
 By the beginning of September, Finland had restored its pre-Winter War borders.